 My 4runner is my daily driver.
 It has over 200,000 kms on it and sits outside for 365 days a year.
 I drive it in the worst winter conditions.
 I take it off roading in the mud.
 And despite all of that, I like to keep it looking its best.

 I chose to ceramic coat this vehicle because I wanted the best protection possible.
 It will go for weeks at a time without being washed, all the while sitting in the hot summer sun.
 Knowing that I neglect it from time to time, I wanted to make sure that it was protected.
 So was the ceramic coating the best option?
-Yes and no.

 The industry led me to believe that having the best available protection meant that it could handle the most abuse and negligence.
-That’s not the case.
+That’s not necessarily the case.
 This is one of the ceramic coating myths that I’ll share down below.

 I will say that I’m happy overall with the coating on the 4runner.
 Once I learned what kind of care it requires, I’ve found the protection it offers is worth the price.
 Keep in mind that I apply coatings myself, so I only had to pay for the product.
 Had I paid over $1,000 in labor to have this done, perhaps I’d feel differently in terms of value.